jundalisay/spblist/content/en/research/newton/daniel/part-1/chapter-01b.md

 ### Samuels Books: Pentateuch, Joshua, Judges

-The history hath been collected from several books, such as:
+The history had been collected from several books, such as:
 - the history of the Creation composed by Moses, Gen. ii.
 4
 - the book of the generations of Adam, Gen. v. i
 - the book of the wars of the Lord, Num. xxi.
 14.

 This book of wars contained what was done at the Red-sea, and in the journeying of Israel through the Wilderness, and therefore was begun by Moses.
 Joshua carried it on to the conquest of Canaan.

 Joshua wrote some things in the book of the Law of God, Josh. xxiv.
 26.

-Therefore might write his own wars in the book of wars, those being the principal wars of God.
+Therefore, he might write his own wars in the book of wars, those being the principal wars of God.

-These were public books, and therefore not written without the authority of Moses and Joshua.
+These were public books, and therefore written with the authority of Moses and Joshua.

-Samuel had leisure in the reign of Saul, to put them into the form of the books of Moses and Joshua now extant, inserting into the book of Genesis, the race of the Kings of Edom, until there reigned a King in Israel.
+Samuel had leisure in the reign of Saul to put them into the form of the books of Moses and Joshua now extant.
+He inserted into the book of Genesis, the race of the Kings of Edom, until there reigned a King in Israel.

-The book of the Judges is a continued history of the Judges down to the death of Sampson, and therefore was compiled after his death, out of the Acts of the Judges.
+The book of the Judges is a continued history of the Judges down to the death of Sampson.
+Therefore, it was compiled after his death, out of the Acts of the Judges.

 Several things in this book are said to be done when there was no King in Israel, Judg. xvii.
 6. xviii.
 1. xix.
 1. xxi.
 25.

 Therefore this book was written after the beginning of the reign of Saul.

 When it was written, the Jebusites dwelt in Jerusalem, Jud. i.
+21.

-21 and therefore it was written before the eighth year of David, 2 Sam. v.
+Therefore, it was written before the 8th year of David, 2 Sam. v.
 8. and 1 Chron. xi.
+6.

-6. The books of Moses, Joshua, and Judges, contain one continued history, down from the Creation to the death of Sampson.
+The books of Moses, Joshua, and Judges, contain one continued history, down from the Creation to the death of Sampson.

 **Where the Pentateuch ends, the book of Joshua begins.
 Where the book of Joshua ends, the book of Judges begins.**

 Therefore all these books have been composed out of the writings of Moses, Joshua, and other records, by one and the same hand, after the beginning of the reign of Saul, and before the 8th year of David.

 Samuel was a sacred writer, 1 Sam. x.
 25. acquainted with the history of Moses and the Judges, 1 Sam. xii.
-8, 9, 10, 11, 12. and had leisure in the reign of Saul, and sufficient authority to compose these books.
+8, 9, 10, 11, 12.
+He had leisure in the reign of Saul, and sufficient authority to compose these books.

 He was a Prophet, and judged Israel all the days of his life, and was in the greatest esteem with the people.